aoijs/website/src/content/docs/guides/application/auto-complete.md

   }]]
 ```

+## Creating a Slash Command with Autocomplete

-Create the slash command, this will create a global application command with the name of "example" with an option which uses autoComplete:
+Here's how you can create a global application command named "example" with an option that uses autocomplete:

 ```javascript
 client.command({